dyvenia/viadot/docs/user_guide/config_key.md

 # Using config

-Credentials and other settings for various **sources** are stored in viadot config file (by default, in `~/.config/viadot/config.yaml`).
-A typical credentials file looks like this:
+In order to avoid storing and passing credentials through variables, source configuration is stored in the viadot config file (by default, in `~/.config/viadot/config.yaml`).

+Below is an example config file, with configurations for two sources:

 ```yaml
 sources: